Equipment Dealer Response Time Benchmarks 2026

 We cross-referenced contractor communication data, automotive dealer studies, and B2B lead response research to create the first response time benchmark report specific to equipment dealers.
 The results paint a clear picture: equipment dealers respond slower than almost every other industry, and it is costing them six figures per year.

 Equipment dealer response time benchmarks (2026): HVAC dealers average 47 hours to first response (Vendasta).
 The broader B2B average is 42 hours, and 63.5% of companies never respond at all (Chili Piper).
 Meanwhile, 78% of buyers choose whoever responds first (Harvard Business Review).
-For equipment dealers, where each lead is worth $275-$1,200, response time is the single largest controllable factor in revenue growth.
+For equipment dealers, response time is the single largest controllable factor in revenue growth.

 If you have already seen the data on why the first 5 minutes matter for contractors, this report goes deeper.
 We break down benchmarks by vertical, show where dealers lose the most revenue, and lay out the specific playbook for beating these numbers.